SagarChhabriya/Python-Bootcamp/2-Python-Fundamentals/Lab-2.md

-# Labs tasks will be added soon
+# Additional Lab tasks will be added soon

 1. Create Valid Identifiers:
   - Define three valid identifiers in your program.
 For example: